-PCIe SSDs, aka NVMe SSDs, are the gold standard for fast storage.
+PCIe SSDs, aka NVMe SSDs, is the gold standard for fast storage.
 NVMe SSDs also use the M.2 form factor.

-As far as the performance goes, they are light years ahead as compared to the SATA SSD.
+Regarding performance, they are light years ahead compared to the SATA SSD.

 A PCIe 4.0 NVMe SSD can reach speeds of about 5500 MB/s – ten times as much as a SATA SSD.